-- 1. A completed Horizons application with a nonrefundable application fee of \$25; - 2.
+- 1. A completed Horizons application with a nonrefundable application fee of \$25; or an on-line application with a non-refundable fee of \$15; - 2.
 An essay or personal statement; - 3 Two letters of recommendation; - 4.
-A personal interview with the Dean of Admission or the Dean of the Division of Evening Studies; - 5.
+A personal interview with the Director of Admission or the Dean of the College; - 5.
 All official transcripts (high school, GED, and all colleges).